Face SDK includes several identification methods that differ in recgnition quality and time characteristics.

 _Note: The methods

-TemplatesIndex.at do not copy the template data but only smart pointers to the data.
+TemplatesIndex.at don't copy the template data but copy only pointers to the data.